When Rachel and Ben reached out to book me as their wedding photographer, I was overjoyed for two reasons.

 Seacliff beach lies 4 miles east of North Berwick and 41 miles from Edinburgh.
 It is a hidden gem of a place with beautiful views of Bass Rock and Tantallon Castle.

 North Berwick Law (in North Berwick) is for the slightly more adventurous as it involves a 20 minute climb to the top, so good walking shoes required!
 The views at the top are stunning with some beautiful rugged landscape all the way up.
 A replica of whale’s jawbones tops the summit, replacing sets of jawbones that were located here for 250 years.
+(You’ll sport them at the end of this article).

 Here are some pictures of Gail and Murray and Dougal the dog at Seacliff beach.
 Kathryn had married Gail and Murray the year before and they were thrilled to get some new pictures taken in such a special location.